How to Meal-Prep a Week of Healthy Family Dinners on Sunday

 On any given weeknight in my household, at precisely 6:05 p.m., there is a flurry of activity all within 7 square feet of our kitchen island.
 Lunchboxes are being unpacked, papers from teachers are being signed, the mail is making a thud as it's dropped on the counter, the dog is asking to be fed.
-All the while, I am dodging and weaving between my family members, trying to get dinner on the table before my 11-year-old has to go flying out the door for ballet.
+All the while, I am dodging and weaving between my family members, trying to get dinner on the table before one of my kids has to go flying out the door for ballet.
 It's far from relaxing.
 Words like "hectic" come to mind.
 And that would be putting it mildly.

-So, my main goal of this family-friendly dinner plan is to take that level of stress from code red down to a more tolerable green.
+So, my main goal of this healthy family meal-prep dinner plan is to take that level of stress from code red down to a more tolerable green.
 The basic premise is: do a bit of prep on Sunday when you have a chunk of time to get into the kitchen to help ease the weeknight chaos.
 For example: Chop and cook a batch of veggies that you can tuck into a couple of the meals.
 Whip up some yummy homemade dressing to use all week long.
 Build a simple veggie-heavy casserole.
 Then for the rest of the week, when 6:05 comes along, we can be sitting pretty!
 All that's left to do is pop that casserole into the oven or throw together some pre-prepped ingredients.

 Monday: Cheese Quesadillas with Peppers & Onions + Citrus Slaw

 Thursday: Philly Cheese Steak Sloppy Joes + Spinach Salad

 Download and Print Your Shopping List

 Here's your Printable Shopping List.
 Make sure you check the pantry staples before you head to the store.
 Also, when you shop, make sure you check your expiration dates on the greens and meat-they tend to have shorter expiration dates, and they'll need to keep in the fridge for the week.